mifhud/copy-for-context/README.md

 - **`copyForContext.respectGitignore`** (boolean, default: `true`)
   - When enabled, files and folders listed in `.gitignore` will be excluded from the copy process.
 Applies to all folder-related operations.

+- **`copyForContext.folderStructureType`** (string, default: `"tree"`)
+  - Choose the output format for folder structure: 'tree' shows visual tree with emojis, 'json' shows structured JSON format

+- **`copyForContext.appendLineNumbers`** (boolean, default: `true`)
+  - When enabled, appends line numbers to the file path when copying a line range

+- **`copyForContext.selectionMinifyContent`** (boolean, default: `false`)
+  - When enabled, minifies code specifically for line range selections, independent of the global minifyContent setting

+- **`copyForContext.copyFullLines`** (boolean, default: `false`)
+  - When enabled, copies the entire lines from start to end, rather than just the selected text

 ## Gitignore Support